ampaire/BookStore/README.md

 - ES6

 ## THE PROJECT
 Magic-books Inc. is a fictional company based in Germany.
 They have requested your help to build the front-end of an application that will help them organize and manage their bookstore.
-They want it to be fast, dynamic and responsive to their actions and therefore you decided to build it with React & Redux.
+It is fast, dynamic and responsive to their actions and therefore I decided to build it with React & Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).